arnoldlee850807/ETtoday_CodingExercise/README.md

 Structure: MVVM

+### To start

+Type in the term to search for related tracks in iTunes.

+### Play audio(musics, audiobooks, podcast), Play video(movies, tv-episodes, short film)

+Tap on any cell that's visible on the screen.

+### Pause

+For audio just tap the cell that is selected to play at first again.

+For video tap the pause button on screen or dismiss the player, it will set as paused in background.

+**If different cell is selected, current playing will be cut off and start playing the track according to the cell that's been selected.**

+### Restart

+When audio or video reach the end and stop playing, the status of the track will be set to restart, tap it again to start from the begining.

 ## Data fetching (25 tracks per request)

 Data fetching is done by calling the iTunes endpoint.
 At most 25 tracks will be returned per request(batch).